Tracy K. Smithhttps://www.barclayagency.com/speakers/tracy-k-smith

 In her memoir, Ordinary Light, Smith explores her own experience of race, religion, and the death of her mother shortly after Smith graduated from Harvard.
 The book was a finalist for the National Book Award, and named a Notable Book by both the New York Times and Washington Post.

 Smith’s fourth book of poems, Wade in the Water, won the Anisfield-Wolf Book Award for its examination of the grave contradictions tied up in America’s history.
 In documentary “found” and “erasure” poems, Smith unravels the knot of racism and denial as the central conundrum of America, and she forges a vocabulary of compassion as a possible route forward through our current strife.
 In 2019 a selection of her poetry titled Eternity: Selected Poems was published in the UK.
 In 2020 Smith and Changtai Bi, co-translated Chinese poet Yi Lei's book of poetry My Name Will Grow Wide Like a Tree.
-In 2021 she edited, with John Freeman, the prose anthology There's A Revolution Outside, My Love, Letters from a Crisis.
-Her newbook of poetry is Such Color: New and Selected Poems (Graywolf Press, October 5, 2021).
+In 2021 she edited, with John Freeman, the prose anthology There's A Revolution Outside, My Love, Letters from a Crisis, and was guest editor for The Best American Poetry 2021.
+Her new book of poetry is Such Color: New and Selected Poems (Graywolf Press, October 5, 2021).

 Smith served two terms as Poet Laureate of the United States, during which time she traveled across America, hosting poetry readings and conversations in rural communities.
 She edited the anthology American Journal: Fifty Poems for Our Time during her laureateship, and launched the American Public Media podcast The Slowdown.
 In March 2021 she was voted into the American Academy of Arts and Letters.